ManzDev/dotfiles/README.md

 ## Requisites

-- Use a non-root user (for example, manz) as root
+- Use a non-root user (for example, manz).
+Create it:

 ```bash
 adduser manz --quiet